 If you have 20 passengers you can log into the app just like any regular Lyft.
-If you request Lyft groups you need to get maybe two or three rides depending on whether it’s a Lyft Plus or a regular Lyft and they will come and pick up the group at the same time.
+If you request Lyft Groups, you will get maybe two or three rides depending on whether it’s a Lyft Plus or a regular Lyft and they will come and pick up the group at the same time.

 How did you validate your idea?

 Right now I’m a Program Coordinator at Drapery University and as part of the job I work with a lot of people that regularly book buses for their staff and for their students that go to their program.
 We usually have about 20 people that we have to take from point A to point B.

 For me, this was the perfect demographic to go and talk to because these program coordinators face the same problems every week.
 They have to book a bus which requires extensive hours to go back and forth with the bus company.
 I think they are the ones that experience the pain point the most and I thought it was a very good segment to start with before moving it up to the general public.

 Aside from the project what did you enjoy about taking the course at Product School?